valkey-io/valkey-doc/docs/manual/keyspace.md

 linkTitle: "Keyspace"
 weight: 1
 description: >
-    Managing keys in Redis: Key expiration, scanning, altering and querying the key space
+    Managing keys in Valkey: Key expiration, scanning, altering and querying the key space
 aliases:
   - /docs/manual/the-redis-keyspace
 ---

-Redis keys are binary safe; this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
+Valkey keys are binary safe; this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
 The empty string is also a valid key.